Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 #### Interoperability

-Pytorch Lightning Bolts is highly interoperable with PyTorch Lightning and PyTorch.
+PyTorch Lightning Bolts is highly interoperable with PyTorch Lightning and PyTorch.

 ---